Britain at War

 🌳 LEARNING OUTSIDE THE CLASSROOM

-In this unit of work we will grow our own to help with the war effort.
+In this unit of work we will attempt to grow our own to help with the war effort.
+Your homework will be a range of creative tasks such as designing a make do and mend board game or writing a creative piece in role as a chosen character.

 Unit Sequence: Learning Intentions